An ode to Dwight Yorke and successfully combining playing with partying

 The following year his league tally increased to 20.
-And while his playing time was limited in his third campaign at Old Trafford, a hat-trick in a 6-1 win over Arsenal helped the team to their third consecutive title.
+And while his playing time was limited in his third campaign at Old Trafford, a 21-minute hat-trick in a 6-1 win over Arsenal helped the team to their third consecutive title.

 In many ways, however, Yorke’s off-field actions came to overshadow his football.

 Like his team-mate David Beckham, Yorke incurred the wrath of Alex Ferguson for his celebrity lifestyle and high-profile romantic life.

 And the relationship between player and manager eventually reached breaking point.